tsmarsh/gridql/README.md

 Dramatically reduces the complexity of generating the config.

+**This is just a QoL thing.
+You should get used to the config, its where all the fun happens**

 #### [Payload Generator](packages/payload-generator/README.md)

 You went to the effort of creating json schema to describe your payloads... might as well use it to generate you test data.